goncu/locTaskTracker/README.md

 - Detail task types
 - Provide pie charts to present projects in a more visual and intuitive way
 - Support for more analysis breakdowns (e.g., the ability to create different fuzzy match levels, distinguishing between different exact matches)
-- Automating adding projects through script or extension
+- Automate adding projects through script or extension
 - And more...

 ## Acknowledgements